CiscoDevNet/Crosswork-SDK/README.md

 # Crosswork-SDK

-This repository maintains source for Cisco Crosswork SDKs and other development tools, including the CNC Service Extensibility SDK and Notification Client.
+This repository maintains downloadable development tools for use with Cisco Crosswork, including the CNC Service Extensibility SDK and Notification Client.